 Here is how a family might approach rate switching through the year:

-• Fall (September to October): Solar production slows as consumption rises.
-This is a good time to review your plan and decide whether the RRO or a fixed rate is the better choice as you head into winter.
+- Fall (September to October): Solar production slows as consumption rises.
+This is a good time to review your plan and decide if a fixed rate is the better choice as you head into winter.

 In simple terms, switch to a higher rate when your solar system is producing the most and building credits, then switch to a lower rate when you are drawing more power from the grid.
 This approach maximizes the value of both your solar investment and your electricity plan.